oroinc/platform/src/Oro/Bundle/MessageQueueBundle/Resources/doc/buffering_messages.md

-[DbalTransactionWatcher](../../Client/DbalTransactionWatcher.php) - Watches the default DBAL transaction in order to enable the buffering mode of [BufferedMessageProducer](../../Client/BufferedMessageProducer.php) when the root transaction starts (call `enableBuffering` method of the producer) and send all collected messages when the root transaction is commited (call `flushBuffer` and then `disableBuffering` methods of the producer) or remove all collected messages from the buffer without sending them when the root transaction is rolled back (call `clearBuffer` and then `disableBuffering` methods of the producer).
+[DbalTransactionWatcher](../../Client/DbalTransactionWatcher.php) - Watches the default DBAL transaction in order to enable the buffering mode of [BufferedMessageProducer](../../Client/BufferedMessageProducer.php) when the root transaction starts (call `enableBuffering` method of the producer) and send all collected messages when the root transaction is committed (call `flushBuffer` and then `disableBuffering` methods of the producer) or remove all collected messages from the buffer without sending them when the root transaction is rolled back (call `clearBuffer` and then `disableBuffering` methods of the producer).